acampb/blogtest/_posts/2021-01-06-github-actions-approvals.md

 Click **New environment**, provide a name, and click **Configure environment**.

+{: .box-note}
-| Note: If you target an environment name in your GitHub Actions workflow file and that environment name does not exist GitHub will automatically create it for you.
+Note: If you target an environment name in your GitHub Actions workflow file and that environment name does not exist GitHub will automatically create it for you.
 Only repository admins can configure environments with required reviewers, timers, and secrets.

 Check the box for **Required reviewers** and enter at least user or team name, and click **Save protection rules**.